Skip to content

 The Workflows Builder displays your current workspace at the top with connected workspaces below.
 Lines between pipelines show active automation rules, making it easy to visualize how issues flow between teams.

-Navigate to the workspace where you want to configure automation and click ⚙ Edit Workspace in the left sidebar, then select Edit Workflows.
+Navigate to the workspace where you want to configure automation and click Edit Workspace in the left sidebar, then select Edit Workflows.
 This opens the Workflows Builder showing all workflows related to your current workspace.

-Creating a workflow connection requires four decisions:
+Creating a workflow connection requires 4 decisions:

 Test your workflow with a non-critical issue before enabling it for your entire team.
 Move an issue into the trigger pipeline and verify it appears in the correct destination pipeline within the target workspace.
-This validation prevents surprises when your workflow activates for real work.

-WARNING: Discuss planned workflows with all affected teams before activation.
+Discuss planned workflows with all affected teams before activation.
 Once enabled, workflows immediately begin moving issues between workspaces, which can surprise teams who aren't expecting automatic board changes.

-Viewing and Managing Workflows
+Viewing and managing workflows

-Click ⚙ Edit Workspace in the left sidebar, then select Edit Workflows to see all workflows for your current workspace.
+Click Edit Workspace in the left sidebar, then select Edit Workflows to see all workflows for your current workspace.
 The Workflows Builder shows which workspaces connect to your current workspace and which pipelines trigger automatic movement.

 Each workflow appears as a line connecting pipelines between workspaces.
 You can modify connections by clicking on existing workflows to change trigger or destination pipelines, remove workflows that no longer serve your process, or add new automation rules as teams identify additional handoff points.